 A hard pull usually causes an applicant's credit score to drop by 5-10 points.
 Most people’s scores bounce back within 3-6 months with responsible credit management, but it can take up to 12 months.
 You can learn more about how to minimize the credit score damage here.

-If you already have a Bank of America account, all you have to do is log in on the pre-qualification page and you’ll be able to see your offers right away without inputting any extra information.
+If you already have a Bank of America account, all you have to do is log in to the pre-qualification page and you’ll be able to see your offers right away without inputting any extra information.
 If you don’t have an account, you just need to follow five simple steps.

 Here’s how to get Bank of America to pre-qualify you for a credit card: